-Daytime temperatures in Riga range from an average daily high of +21,7 in July to average daily high of -2,3 in January.
+Daytime temperatures in Riga range from an average daily high of +21,7 in July to an average daily high of -2,3 in January.

-Nighttime temperatures in Riga range from an average daily low of +12,3 in July to average daily low of -7,8 in January.
+Nighttime temperatures in Riga range from an average daily low of +12,3 in July to an average daily low of -7,8 in January.

 Latvia is a small country, so there are little temperature variations.
 However, the climate in the West is generally milder (warmer winters, cooler summers) than in the East.

 Winters are traditionally considered “white” although there may be periods of thaw.
 January and February are the coldest months.
 Several weeks every year may be very cold, going under -20 at nights or even days.
 Throughout winter the interiors are heavily heated (by public heating, the bills of which make it controversial).